jomjol/water-meter-system-complete/README.md

 The result is a HTTP-server, that takes an image as input, processes it and gives as an output the water meter number, including the subdigits.

 ## Changelog - lastest version
-##### 2.2.0 (2019-09-18)
+##### 2.3.0 (2019-10-05)
-* Update neural network for readout analog meter
+* Load default configuration, if none is present (beneficial for Docker-Version with mounted config and log directories)
-* storage and usage of last full readouts to substitute "NaN" values in digital counters
+* Parameter "simple" to reduche output to a single value
 ### [Full Changelog](Changelog.md)